quixio/quix-docs/docs/connect/kafka-to-wrike.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Wrike using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Wrike

-UNREGOGNIZED TECH ALERT
+Wrike is a powerful project management and collaboration tool that allows teams to streamline their workflows, track progress, and communicate effectively.
+With features like task prioritization, Gantt charts, and real-time updates, Wrike helps teams stay organized and on track with their projects.
+Its intuitive interface and customizable workflow options make it easy for teams of all sizes to collaborate efficiently and meet their deadlines.
+Wrike is a valuable asset for businesses looking to increase productivity and improve project management processes.

 ## Integrations